nnaumenko/metaf/docs/sphinx/api_reference.rst

 	The groups in METAR or TAF report that were not recognised by the parser, are stored as Plain text groups.

-	If several sequential plain text groups are found in the report, they are combined into a single PlainTextGroup.
+	If several sequential plain text groups are found in the report, they are appended to the first PlainTextGroup.
 For example, raw text in the report ``TEST1 TEST2`` is combined into a single PlainTextGroup which contains data ``TEST1 TEST2``, rather than two groups which contain data ``TEST1`` and ``TEST2`` respectively.

-	.. warning:: The length limit is 83 characters.Any group which contains text longer than 83 characters will be discarded (no error is generated when truncating the group).
+	.. warning:: There is length limit (textMaxLength) on how many characters the PlainTextGroup may contain.
+Any group which contains text longer than maximum allowed characters will be truncated (no error is generated when truncating the group).

-	.. note:: If sequential plain text groups along with spaces separating them is longer than 83 characters, more than one PlainTextGroup will be added to parsing result and no portion of text will be lost.
+	.. note:: If sequential plain text groups along with spaces separating them exceed character limit, more than one PlainTextGroup will be added to parsing result and no portion of text will be lost.

 	**Acquiring group data**